Free Downloadable Core-Themed Lesson Plan with Plank as the Peak Pose

-This is a gentle flowing sequence with Plank as the Peak pose.
+This is a Hatha flowing sequence with Plank as the Peak pose.
 Plank will strengthen your abs, arms, wrists, spine, and quads.
 But its numero uno benefit is turning your abs into ablicious hardened steel.

 The long version has everything you need to practice the lesson plan before getting to class.
 You can take it to class with you (but you may prefer to take the short version).
 The long version is a great handout to give to your students, especially your one-to-one students.
 It immediately shows your professionalism and increases your expertise in the eyes of the student(s).

-6 Teaching Steps
+Plank Pose Teaching Steps

 - Strengthens abdominals